Netherlands

 • A compound interest of 8% will be added to the tax on undeclared taxable profits.

-If a taxpayer has not prepared formal transfer pricing documentation, the tax inspector may request a judge to reverse the burden of proof.
-If this is granted, the Inspector may estimate the taxable profits, which must then be distorted by the taxpayer.
+If a taxpayer has not prepared formal Transfer Pricing documentation, the tax inspector may request a judge to reverse the burden of proof.
+If granted, the Inspector may estimate the taxable profits, which must then be distorted by the taxpayer.

 Read More